 Second campus bicycle fix-it repair station installed in south housing area.

-Housing supported Bicycle Friendly University by installing another Bicycle Fix-It Station on the south side of Aggie Store on Standley Drive.
-The first one is located on the west side of Corbett Center.
+Housing supported Bicycle Friendly University by installing another Bicycle Fix-It Station on the south side of Aggie Express Community Center located on Standley Drive at Williams Avenue.
+The first Fix-It Station (news article) is located on the west side of Corbett Center (location).
 The bike repair station is designed and installed for public use.
 Basically it is a heavy duty repair stand with a selection of tamper resistant tools and an air pump for tending to most minor bicycle repairs on the fly.
 Details on use the station and repairs are also a scan away for some riders.
 Just use the Quick Read (QR) code on the front of the Fixit to view detailed repair instructions on a smart phone.

 Even if you only ride occasionally, the savings of bicycling instead of driving are substantial— Calculate how much.